Managing Yourself (and Others)Plan, organise, monitor and improve your own performance needs a certain level of reflection and self-assessment.

 According to research just published from Carnegie Mellon business school in the USA, networking is one of the nine key strategies that explain the success of ‘star’ performers

-If you have a couple of hours to invest, you will find the Learning Modules very useful.
+If you have one or two of hours to invest, you will find the Learning Modules very useful.
 They include the latest thinking from European Business Schools, writers on Management and other good source material.
 Most of them are about 25 pages in length.

 Access our deeper dives into these topics for a small £1 contribution.